 Responsible Minerals Assurance Process

 The flagship program of the RMI, the Responsible Minerals Assurance Process (RMAP), formerly the Conflict-Free Smelter Program (CFSP), takes a unique approach to helping companies make informed choices about responsibly sourced minerals in their supply chains.
-Focusing on a “pinch point” (a point with relatively few actors) in the global metals supply chain, the RMAP uses an independent third-party audit of smelter/refiner management systems and sourcing practices to validate conformance with RMAP protocols and current global standards.
-The audit employs a risk-based approach to validate smelters' company level management processes for responsible mineral procurement.
+Focusing on a “pinch point” (a point with relatively few actors) in the global metals supply chain, the RMAP uses an independent third-party assessment of smelter/refiner management systems and sourcing practices to validate conformance with RMAP standards and current global standards.
+The assessment employs a risk-based approach to validate smelters' company level management processes for responsible mineral procurement.
 Companies can then use this information to inform their sourcing choices.

 A list of smelters and refiners that meet the requirements of the audit standards are published on this website.
 The audit standards are developed according to global standards including the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act.